Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 The dynamics near a non-degenerate heterodimensional cycle is largely determined by the central multipliers\footnote{The multipliers of a periodic orbit $L$ are the eigenvalues of the derivative of the period map $f^{per(L)}$ evaluated at any point of $L$.} of the two involved periodic orbits $L_1$ and $L_2$.
 Let us assume $\ind(L_1)+1=\ind(L_2)$, and denote $d_1:=\ind(L_1)$ and $d_2:=\ind(L_2)$.
 When the multipliers of $L_1$ are in general position, there is either one real multiplier, say $\lambda$, or a pair of conjugate complex multipliers, say $\lambda$ and $\lambda^*$, closest to the unit circle from inside, which we call {\em center-stable}.
 Similarly, for $L_2$, there is either one real multiplier, say $\gamma$, or a pair of conjugate complex multipliers, say $\gamma$ and $\gamma^*$, closest to the unit circle from outside, which we call {\em center-unstable}.
 See Section \ref{sec:subcases} for a detailed discussion.
 It is well-known \citep{NPT83,St82} that the ratio

 and the arguments

 are {\em moduli}, i.e., invariants of topological conjugacy, for diffeomorphisms having non-degenerate heterodimensional cycles.
-Note that, the arguments are also defined for real $\lambda$ and $\gamma$, in which case one has $\omega_1\in\{0,\pi\}$ and, respectively, $\omega_2\in\{0,\pi\}$.
-We prove \begin{thma} Let $f\in\diff ^r(\mathcal{M})$, with $r=2,\dots,\infty,\omega$, have a non-degenerate heterodimensional cycle, and let $U$ be any small neighborhood of the cycle. \begin{itemize}[topsep=0pt] \item If $\omega_1/2\pi$ and $\omega_2/2\pi$ are both irrational, then there exist both a cs-blender and a cu-blender in $U$.
+Note that the arguments are also defined for real $\lambda$ and $\gamma$, in which case one has $\omega_1\in\{0,\pi\}$ and, respectively, $\omega_2\in\{0,\pi\}$.
+We prove \begin{thma} Let $f\in\diff ^r(\mathcal{M})$, with $r=2,\dots,\infty,\omega$, have a non-degenerate heterodimensional cycle, and let $U$ be any small neighborhood of the cycle. \begin{itemize}[nosep] \item If $\omega_1/2\pi$ and $\omega_2/2\pi$ are both irrational, then there exist both a cs-blender and a cu-blender in $U$.
 The blenders have different indices and their stable and unstable sets intersect cyclically and $C^1$-robustly; \item If exactly one of $\omega_1/2\pi$ and $\omega_2/2\pi$ is irrational, then there exists at least one blender \footnote{This blender, and also the one in the third item, can be center-stable or center-unstable.
-This depends on the $f$, and will be make precise in Propositions \ref{prop:blendersf} and \ref{prop:blenderdf}} in $U$; \item If $\theta$ is irrational with at least one of $\lambda$ and $ \gamma$ being nonreal, and $\omega_1/2\pi$ and $\omega_2/2\pi$ do not belong to the set
+This depends on $f$, and will be make precise in Propositions \ref{prop:blendersf} and \ref{prop:blenderdf}} in $U$; \item If $\theta$ is irrational with at least one of $\lambda$ and $ \gamma$ being nonreal, and $\omega_1/2\pi$ and $\omega_2/2\pi$ do not belong to the set

-then there exists at least one blender in $U$. \end{itemize} In each of the above cases, the blender has index $d_1$ if it is center-stable, and index $d_2$ if it is center-unstable. \end{thma}
+then there exists at least one blender in $U$. \end{itemize} In each of the above cases, the blender is center-stable if and only if it has index $d_1$, and center-unstable if and only if it has index $d_2$. \end{thma} \begin{rem} This theorem significantly strengthens the previous results \citep[Propositions 6.2 and 6.7]{LT21} in terms of the required conditions, where only the following three subcases are considered: (1) $\theta,\omega_1/2\pi,1$ are rationally independent, (2) $\theta,\omega_2/2\pi,1$ are rationally independent, and (3) $\theta,\omega_1/2\pi,\omega/2\pi,1$ are rationally independent. \end{rem}